-Projects, and more specifically bicycle projects, I've got far too many.
+Okay folks, now then, let's talk about projects, and more specifically bicycle projects, I've got far too many.
 I've got bikes that I bought several years ago, fully intending to do, and to tell you about here in my little blog of babble.
 But I've not had the time to fiddle with them, and I've not had the time to tell you about them either.
 As I look out over my garden of projects I find myself thinking that whatever I do, it should not involve buying any more bikes.
 If someone leaves one as an offering on my drive, well thats one thing.
 But actively seeking one out, like the Kalkhoff I bought back in November and is currently stripped to a bare frame and has taken up residence in our hall much to Mrs Clints disgust, well thats something else.
 I need no more.
 I've even stopped going to places where I might get tempted.
 I've not been to the field of dreams, and I've been avoiding the tip, I've not even been browsing fleabay, or farcebook marketplace.
 But yesterday, under orders from her Worshipfulness I had to take some rubbish to the tip, with strict instructions not to bring anything home.
-Well that sound easy enough, how hard can it be?
+Well that sounds easy enough, how hard can it be?

 As it turns out, quite hard!
 With the rubbish dumped I thought that I might just have a quick browse, just to see what everyone had been dumping.
 I mean it's not like I had to buy anything, right?
 What could possibly go wrong.
 Ten minutes later I was loading into the back of my Navara this Reebok Evolve, an unbranded, and incomplete ladies bike with 700c wheels a three speed rear hub, and dynamo front hub, which I've already broken down into spares for other projects.
 A DiamondBack Sorrento frame, because we all know how well my relationship with DiamondBack bikes go, but still I feel the need to give it another try.
 A radio controlled car, that appeared to be brand new as it was still sealed in its box, and finally a full length mirror, so that my children can do their pouty instagram pictures without having to stand on the toilet seat so they can see the bathroom mirror!
 This little lot cost me the grand sum of £30.
 Still, not exactly a successful mission, especially as the last instructions were to not bring anything home.